Islam and mental health: History

 The body of classical Islamic literature on psychology and mental health can be categorized into three distinct categories:

-Firstly, the largest and most robust source, Sufi literature and teachings, among who prominent Islamic philosopher al-Ghazali belongs.
+The largest and most robust source, Sufi literature and teachings, includes the prominent Islamic philosopher al-Ghazali.
 "Mental health" is related to the health of the "soul", the "spiritual heart", or one's "core".
 As all action ultimately stems from the spiritual heart, its soundness is paramount to the health of the physical body and use of our faculties, including one's mental faculties or intellect (‘aql).
 Practices related to maintaining the health of the soul include prayer (salat), recitation of Quran (al-Ruqyah), remembrance of Allah (zikr), charity (sadaqa), spiritual conversations, proper diet, examining oneself and developing insight (muraqaba), and more.

 The second body of work is from advancements made in medicine and the health sciences during the Islamic renaissance from the 8th to 13th century.
 Muslim medical practitioners and physicians drew upon and further developed the humoral system of the Greeks.
 The 9th-century Persian geographer and physician, Abu Zayd al-Balkhi's works belong to this discipline.

 The branch of Islamic philosophy related to ethics and self-management comprises the last category.
 This includes practical methods to change one's behavior and rational processing to shift one's mental perceptions related to oneself.

 Someone who helped evolve this multi-tier approach was the 9th-century philosopher and physician, Abū Bakr Muhammad ibn Zakarīyā al-Rāzī.
 His most prominent work, Al-Ḥāwī fī al-ṭibb, refuted the commonly held belief in both the Islamic and European worlds that psychiatric illness stemmed solely from demonic possession.
 He instead applied the health sciences framework of his profession, using the humoral system commonly used by physicians at that time, particularly emphasizing disturbances in the black bile humor as contributing to psychiatric illness.
 He also opposed the principle of the mind-body division supported by Greek philosophers, Socrates and Aristotle, pointing out instead that one's cognitive states influence the health of the body and vice-versa. al-Rāzī particularly studied the relevance of this connection in cases of Melancholia.
 Modeling a psychotherapeutic approach similar to cognitive behavioral therapy, al-Rāzī posited that "talking to patients and countering faulty thinking" could be treatment enough without medication. al-Rāzī also created a system of classifying symptomatology and diagnostic criteria dealing with obsessions, delusions, phobias, and more.
 After being appointed head physician of a hospital in what is now Iran, he created a center for the mentally ill, delivering psychiatric care with a prominent "aftercare program" that assisted patients economically and socially.